Supreme Court Ruling

 - Adoption and child custody proceedings, even in states that didn’t recognize two persons of the same gender as a child’s parents

-Please see us if your would like futher counseling regarding how you can maximize your financial benefits.
+Please see us if you would like further counseling regarding how you can maximize your financial benefits.